 Rackspace Cloud Essentials - Checking a server's SSH host fingerprint with the web console

-One of the fundamentals of SSH is that it uses a “fingerprint” generated using a server’s unique “host key” to identify the server to a client.
-You may have seen a warning sometime related to the host fingerprint, either that it can’t be verified or that it has changed.
+One of the fundamentals of Secure Shell (SSH) is that it uses a “fingerprint” generated using a server’s unique “host key” to identify the server to a client.
+You might have seen a warning sometime related to the host fingerprint, either that it can’t be verified or that it has changed.

 The host key is randomly generated when the SSH server is set up and is used to identify the server you’re connecting to.
 Warnings about it are more than just a devilish developer’s effort to inconvenience us (though it’s difficult to rule that motivation out entirely).